What is Test Observability?

 What next?

-Test Observability works for all your tests doesn’t matter where they run.
-Simply put, you need not run your tests on existing BrowserStack grid (Automate / App Automate).
+Test Observability works for all your tests irrespective of where they run.
+Simply put, you need not run your tests on existing BrowserStack grids (Automate / App Automate) to use Test Observability.
 Test Observability also works for tests that you run locally on your laptop or on any CI tool or for that matter any other cloud solutions provider as well.

 We're sorry to hear that.
 Please share your feedback so we can do better